-If the client characteristics are such that misuse of portable extinguishers or fire blankets is likely, then they may be installed in secure locations.
+If the client characteristics are such that misuse of portable extinguishers or fire blankets is likely, then they may be secured, or stored in secure locations.
 However, they must remain readily available to staff in a fire emergency.
+The mounting heights referred to above must still be complied with when locating the extinguisher within a secure location.